-The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Southeast Asia: Sandy Ferguson of Asia Desk.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Southeast Asia: Sandy Ferguson and Ethan Crowley of Asia Desk.

-Sandy crafts tailor-made itineraries that take travelers to multiple destinations in Southeast Asia and combine five-star creature comforts with authentic local experiences.
-Sandy grew up in the region, graduating from the International School of Bangkok in 1969 while his father was serving in the Vietnam war.
-He now splits his time between Atlanta and Saigon; deputy Ethan Crowley was raised in Cambodia, is fluent in Khmer.
+Sandy and Ethan craft tailor-made itineraries that take travelers to multiple destinations in Southeast Asia and combine five-star creature comforts with authentic local experiences.
+Both grew up in the region: Sandy graduated from the International School of Bangkok in 1969 while his father was serving in the Vietnam war and has planned trips to the region for more than 30 years; Ethan was raised in Cambodia and is fluent in Khmer.
 Sandy now splits his time between Saigon and the U.S., while Ethan keeps the office running in South Carolina.
-Sandy is always candid about what works best for travelers, and, just as important, what doesn’t.
-He has a vast network of powerful contacts in the hotel industry, which translates into status for you, and he maintains complete control of every detail of a trip, right down to handpicking every guide—all charismatic locals whom Sandy considers family (some of them really are!).
+This team is always candid about what works best for travelers, and, just as important, what doesn’t.
+They have a vast network of powerful contacts in the hotel industry—which translates into status for you—and a wonderful selection of on-the-ground hosts, all charismatic locals whom Sandy considers family (some of them really are!).

 Where to Stay and Eat

 Best bang–for-your-buck hotels

 137 Pillars House in Chiang Mai.
 This 30-suite boutique property, located in the heart of town, is a member of the Small Luxury Hotels of the World and has been beautifully restored.
 It has a small museum, a spacious lounge, a library, and a fine-dining restaurant, complete with a baby grand piano.
 The Rajah Brooke suites are a great call, but the Louis Leonowens Pool Suite is the ultimate in comfort.
-A popular activity at the hotel is the afternoon cooking school, which includes a visit to the midday market and preparation of a great three-dish lunch (usually Pad Thai noodles, chicken with cashews, and a green vegetable curry), with an apron and a certificate thrown in.
+A popular activity at the hotel is the afternoon cooking school, which includes a visit to the midday market and preparation of a great three-dish lunch (usually Pad Thai noodles, chicken with cashews, and a green vegetable curry).

 Best beach resorts